 Mily Harrod (she/her/ella) is an active arts administrator, flutist, and advocate for Diversity and Inclusion in the Arts.
 She received the M.A. in Arts Leadership and Management and the M.M. in Flute Performance from Wichita State University and the B.M. in Flute Performance from Texas A&M University-Commerce.
 Mily is excited to serve as the Membership Manager for the National Flute Association where she is ensuring a positive member experience and building a strategic vision for the future of the organization and its stakeholders.
 She joined the NFA from her previous position as the Annual Fund Coordinator for the Omaha Symphony Orchestra where she helped the development team secure 2 million dollars in annual fund gifts each year.

 Prior to joining the NFA staff, Mily was a proud volunteer for the organization, serving on the Diversity, Equity, and Inclusion committee.
 She also co-founded the Young Artist Mentorship Program, which serves underrepresented up and coming flutists with mentorship opportunities to grow their professional portfolio.
 Educating the future generation about what a career in arts administration looks like is Mily's greatest passion, and that is at the core mission of her career coaching business.

-Mily currently resides in Lincoln, Nebraska with her husband, Tanner Harrod.
+Mily currently resides in Nebraska with her husband, Dr. Tanner Harrod.
 They enjoy watching musicals, keeping up with the royal family, traveling, and throwing dinner parties.